Priacanthus hamrur: Description

 At sexual maturity the size of Priacanthus hamrur reaches 18–19 cm in males, 19.1–20.0 cm in females, but males can reach a maximum length of 45 cm.
-The body of the Crescent-tail Bigeye is relatively deep, strongly compressed laterally.
+The body of the crescent-tail bigeye is relatively deep, strongly compressed laterally.
 The eyes are very large and red (even in case of silver livery).
 The mouth is oblique with a protruding lower jaw and small conical teeth.
 The extremity of the lower lip is above the median line of the body.
 The dorsal fin has 13 to 15 soft rays.
 The pelvic fins are very large.
 The caudal fin has a concave indented margin which may be crescent-shaped (hence the common name).

-The body of these fishes goes through various phases of color, which may vary from orange to entirely red or entirely silver, or silver with broad six red bands (the first red bar crosses the eye).
+The body of these fishes goes through various phases of color, which may vary from orange to entirely red or entirely silver, or silver with six broad red bands (the first red bar crosses the eye).
 It is also capable of quickly changing the color.
 Sometimes it has a row of about fifteen small dark spots along the lateral line or large spots on upper side.
 The fins are red to light pink.

 This species is rather similar and can be confused with Priacanthus blochii and with Heteropriacanthus cruentatus.
 Both these last species have the caudal fin only slightly rounded.

 Biology

 Priacanthus hamrur feeds primarily at night on small fishes and small crustaceans and various invertebrates (small cephalopods, shrimp, crabs, polychaete worms, etc.).
 These fishes can be found throughout the year, with a peak in the month of August.
 Eggs, larvae and very young juveniles are pelagic.
-These fishes usually live solitary, but the may also form small aggregations and sometimes large schools in the open waters.
+These fishes usually live solitary, but they may also form small aggregations and sometimes large schools in the open waters.